nurnazahah/testing/readme.md

 **Formation of gate terminal steps**

 1. Control and maintain the doping concentrations of the substrate by adding Mask4
-2. The rest of the process is still the same as discussed before. hence, it will be repeated steps for the rest of the process.
+2. The rest of the process is still the same as discussed before.
+Hence, it will be repeated steps for the rest of the process.
+  * Doping process using Boron with low energy required which is only around 60eV where it is not high enough since we only need the surface